maweki/ev3dev-prolog/README.md

 ### Programming Hints

-If you want to write robot programs that run forever, you have two ways to do that using the Prolog evaluation Scheme (SLD-Resolution): Using the predicate [repeat](https://www.swi-prolog.org/pldoc/man?predicate=repeat/0) (which always succeeds and creates an infinite amount of choice points) you get as resolution tree that is infinitely wide.
+If you want to write robot programs that run forever, you have two ways to do that using the Prolog evaluation Scheme (SLD-Resolution):
+Using the predicate [repeat](https://www.swi-prolog.org/pldoc/man?predicate=repeat/0) (which always succeeds and creates an infinite amount of choice points) you get as resolution tree that is infinitely wide.
 Or using recursion (`a :- a.` is an infinite derivation) that doesn't end.
-Using the latter method be careful to use a cut before the recursion stap as to not leave choice points on recursing.
+Using the latter method be careful to use a cut before the recursion step as to not leave choice points on recursing.
 Leftover choice points can fill up your limited program memory very fast.
 In our experience a mix of those two methods with the recursion into the subgoals as program states and `repeat` as interactivity control leads to the most readable code.

+## Missing Sensors

+We only implemented sensors that were readily available to us.
+You can easily add your own sensors by using the implemented ones as a template.
+We welcome pull-requests.

 ## Publications